jscottcarson/iotanium/docs/source/features/features.rst

     {"touch": 382, "hall": 71, "temp": 132}
     ...
     ...
-    ...

-    # CTRL + C to break
+    # Ctrl+C to break
     Traceback (most recent call last):
     File "<stdin>", line 2, in <module>
     KeyboardInterrupt:
-    >>>
+    >>

 Note that on-chip sensor readings are not calibrated to any particular scale, nor are they expected to be terribly consistent from device to device.
 For example, the temperature reading is just a raw sensor value, it does not map directly to an actual temperature value.
-For more reliable readings, we will use more accurate sensors in a later section.
+For more reliable readings, we will use more accurate sensors in the next section.